Acts of Service: The Homemaker’s Love Language

 Some people speak love through words.
 Others through touch.
 But the homemaker speaks through presence and awakened action in the home.
 A meal lovingly prepared, a warm mug placed beside a tired spouse, a foot massage to settle a hyperactive child before bed: these acts of service are a perfect example of a Hearthkeeper House, a house of quiet gestures.

 Acts of service are the homemaker’s domestic devotion—offered not upward, but outward.
 We sanctify the ordinary.
 We turn the home into a vessel of comfort, safety, and quiet restoration.
-And though many acts of service are often unnoticed or taken for granted, their absence is always felt.
-They are the pulse of the home.
+And though many acts of service are often unnoticed or taken for granted, they are the pulse of the home.

-To serve in this way is not servitude, but stewardship – not an obligation, but a choice to do what sits well in our heart.
+To serve in this way is not servitude, not an obligation, but a choice to do what sits well in the heart—right action.
 It is the art of creating a life where others can relax and enjoy.
-It is the homemaker’s love language, spoken fluently in the rhythms of the everyday.
+It is the homemaker’s love language, spoken fluently and freely in the rhythms of the everyday.

 Leave a comment